OpenProCramMaker/VmBackup/README.md

    - An optional SMB/CIFS mode can be enabled via the `share_type` option in the config file.
 2. For all of the XenServers in a given pool, mount the new share at your desired filesystem location (default location is `/mnt/VmBackup`).
    - **NOTE**: Make sure to add the new mount information to the `/etc/fstab` file to ensure it is remounted on a reboot of the host.
-3. Download and extract the latest release to your execution location, such as `/mnt/VmBackup`
+3. Download and extract the latest release to your desired execution location, such as `/mnt/VmBackup`
-   - If you run VmBackup from a location other than the default, you must update the base directory using the `base_dir` option to update the following locations to match as they use absolute paths:
+   - If you wish to run VmBackup from a location other than the default, you must update the `base_dir` option to set the following locations to match as they use absolute paths based upon the base directory:
       - `%base_dir%/etc`
          - Contains `vmbackup.example` (example vmbackup.cfg file that is heavily commented)
          - Contains `%base_dir%/etc/logging.example` (example of logging.json with default logging configuration)
          - Location to include optional configuration file `vmbackup.cfg` for overriding default configuration
          - Location to include optional `logging.json` for overriding default logging settings
       - `%base_dir%/logs`
-         - Contains VmBackup log files `vmbackup.log` and `debug.log`.
+         - Contains VmBackup log files `vmbackup.log` and `debug.log` based upon default logging configuration
+      - `%base_dir%/exports`
+         - Contains all the VM/VDI backups
+         - Defaults to `/mnt/VmBackup/exports`
+         - Can be independently configured to be located where you desire (possibly separate from VmBackup files) using the `backup_dir` option
 4. Inspect and customize certain options in the `%base_dir%/etc/vmbackup.cfg`, `/etc/vmbackup.cfg`, and/or `~/vmbackup.cfg` as desired.
    - The configuration files are read in the following order with a "last match wins" convention
      - `%base_dir%/etc/vmbackup.cfg`